 As you probably already know, dogs are carnivores.
 They have teeth that have evolved to catch prey and cut through meat.
 If you’ve ever watched your dog eat, you may have noticed that he or she doesn’t spend a lot of time chewing.
 In fact, they likely seem to swallow entire meals in seconds, as if to keep the food from disappearing on them!

 Simply put, other than breaking and tearing through morsels of food, dogs really don’t chew, and that’s because carnivores have shorter digestive tracts that secrete enzymes to break up those proteins and fat.
-While some plant materials are safe and nutritious for dogs, it’s not great to give dogs vegetables in large quantities (this doesn’t negate their positive health benefits - see some of our favorites already in your fridge here).
+While some plant materials are safe and nutritious for dogs, it’s not great to give dogs vegetables as the dominant portion.
+10% veggies is about ideal. (this doesn’t negate their positive health benefits - see some of our favorites already in your fridge here).

 For these reasons and more, a species appropriate diet for dogs would include a balanced, raw, and homemade diet that consists of high grade, hormone-free meat that is also free of antibiotics.
 A species appropriate diet for dogs can also include raw bones, bone meal, organs, and some vegetable and fruit in limited quantities.

 While dry kibble isn’t the worst thing in the world to feed your hungry canine, it’s not ideal.
-For starters, commercial dry food typically contains carbohydrates that your dog simply does not need as a carnivore.
+For starters, commercial dry food typically contains carbohydrates that your dog simply does not need at all as a carnivore.
 Your dog’s digestive system isn’t really designed to digest and utilize all the nutrients of plant-based ingredients, either.
 What their bodies truly need are good strong proteins.
 Aside from that, you’ll be looking for raw foods that help supplement their nutrition, ingredients that contain the vitamins and minerals that help support a well-rounded and balanced diet.
+Medicinal herbs are also a great addition in micro amounts.

 Species Appropriate Food for Cats